allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

   [Task Reuse](#task-reuse)).
 * `True` - Continue the previously run Task.
 * Task ID (string) - The ID of the task to be continued.
-* Initial iteration offset (Integer) - Specify the initial iteration offset.
+* Initial iteration offset (integer) - Specify the initial iteration offset.
 By default, the task will continue one iteration after the last reported one.
 Pass `0`, to disable the automatic last iteration offset.
 To also specify a task ID, use the `reuse_last_task_id` parameter .